USER MANUAL

 Encryption & Security

-VidVana was built from the ground up with a "Privacy First" philosophy.
-Your video collection, viewing history, ratings, bookmarks, and all other personal data are encrypted and stored locally on your device.
-Nothing is uploaded to the cloud, no usage data is collected, and the app works completely offline.
+VidVana was built with your privacy as a top priority.
+Your video collection, ratings, bookmarks, and library data are encrypted and stored locally on your device.
+Your actual video files never leave your computer, and day-to-day playback works fully offline.

 Encryption Technology